- Accreditation: triple-accredited Business School - AACSB, EQUIS, AMBA

 - present approaches to parameter estimation, focusing on maximum likelihood estimation, bootstrap estimation, and properties of estimators

-- present hypothesis testing procedures, including classical likelihood ratio tests and computer-based methods for testing parameter values, and goodness-of-fit tests
+- demonstrate hypothesis testing procedures, including classical likelihood ratio tests and computer-based methods for testing parameter values, and goodness-of-fit tests

 - introduce and provide understanding of the least squares multiple regression model, general linear model, transformations and variable selection procedures

-- present use of R functions for regression and interpretation of R output
+- illustrate the use of R functions for regression and interpretation of R output

 Advanced Corporate Finance & Financial Markets